SHARE

 du pain et des idees Paris boulangerie to visit

-Beware of pickpockets and scammers
+Beware of pickpockets and scammers.

 Try A Classic French Bistro

-Explore French cuisine.
-Steak Frites at Le Relais Entrecote is a fun experience for your first time in Paris.
-Skip tourist streets with set menus.
 Here is my list of favorite places to eat and drink in Paris

 where to eat and drink in Paris

-Visit the market in Paris
+Visit the market in Paris.

 French markets in Paris give you a taste of the local experience.
-You can see my five favorite ones here and plan your visit based on your itinerary or hotel location.

 Shop Paris Peonies Market Print Here

-Always Pack an Umbrella
+Always Pack an Umbrella Even When Rain isn’t In The Forecast

-It can rain without warning, even if the weather doesn’t call for it.
 Check out this post for ideas on what to do in Paris when it rains.

 first time guide to Paris everyday parisian